RebelGuy/chat-mate/projects/server/readme.md

 ### `POST /ban`
 *Current schema: 1.*

 Applies a punishment of type `ban` to the user.
+This is essentially a temporary `timeout`.

 Request data (body):
 - `userId` (`int`): *Required.* The user to which the punishment should be applied.